jburmesch/VBAExportForGit/README.md

 ### How to use:
 * Create a new ".xlsm" file, name it something convenient, and import .bas and .cls files from this repo
 * In the same folder, create an "ignorelist.txt" file, and add to it the filenames/extenstions that you'd like to be included in your default .gitignore files. *(mine is just "\*.tmp" at the moment)*
-* Add the macro to Excel's Quick Access Toolbar (via "Customize the Quick Access Toolbar).
+* Add the VBAExportForGit macro to Excel's Quick Access Toolbar (via "Customize the Quick Access Toolbar).
+* Save/close the workbook.
-* Make Changes to your vba code.
+* Make Changes to your vba code in another excel file.
 * Run the macro.
 * Run your desired git commands in the command prompt window that is opened.
+* All vba objects from the current file will be exported into 'source' folder (which will be created if it doesn't exist).

 ## VBAImportForGit
 A VBA Module to import all modules, classes and forms from a 'source' folder.

 ### How to use:
-* Create a new ".xlsm" file, name it something convenient, and import .bas and .cls files from this repo
+* Create a new ".xlsm" file, name it something convenient, and import .bas and .cls files from this repo.
+(If you already did this, you don't need to do it again.)
-* In the same folder, create an "ignorelist.txt" file, and add to it the filenames/extenstions that you'd like to be included in your default .gitignore files. *(mine is just "\*.tmp" at the moment*
-* Add the macro to Excel's Quick Access Toolbar (via "Customize the Quick Access Toolbar).
+* Add the VbaImportForGit macro to Excel's Quick Access Toolbar (via "Customize the Quick Access Toolbar).
 * Save/close the workbook
 * Create a new .xlsm file, naming it *exactly the same* as the file that you want to import from. (so, if you were importing from this repo, you would name it "VBAExportForGit.xlsm")
 * Clone/Pull your repo into the same folder as your .xlsm file